anyblockanalytics/thegraph-allocation-optimization/README.md

 ```shell
 sudo apt-get install glpk-utils libglpk-dev glpk-doc python-glpk
 ```
+6. (Optional): Populate Blacklist in config.json automatically by querying the subgraph status from the indexer postgres thegraph database.
+It fetches the current allocated subgraphs and checks if they are in sync and if there are any errors.
+If the Lag is higher than 10000 or the subgraph has errors, the subgraph id is added to the blacklist in config.json
+      - For Running this script, first create a **.env** file:
+         ```shell
+          nano .env
+         ```
+      - Fill the .env file with the connection data of your postgres database.
+(A example .env file can be found in this repository ".env_example")
+      - If you are connecting to your database server from your local computer, don't forget to open a SSH Tunnel in a terminal and keep it open.
+        ```shell
+        ssh -L 127.0.0.1:45432:127.0.0.1:5432 YOUR_DATABASE_HOST_SERVER
+        ```
+    - now you can run the **fetch_failed_subgraphs.py**
+      ```shell
+      python ./fetch_failed_subgraphs.py
+      ```

-6. Now everything should be installed.
+7. Now everything should be installed.
 Start a terminal in the Repository directory and run the script:
 ```shell
 python ./allocation_script.py --indexer_id 0x453b5e165cf98ff60167ccd3560ebf8d436ca86c --max_percentage 0.9 --threshold 20 --parallel_allocations 4 --no-subgraph-list --blacklist
 ```